AuriRex/GTFO_TheArchive/TheArchive.Essentials/README.md

 # TheArchive.Essentials

 That one massive GTFO Quality of Life mod.
+All Features are toggleable in-game, and most of them mid-game.

 ## Highlighted Features